-The limitation of action, as per the CAL, is two years, counting from the day of arrival of the aircraft, or its scheduled arrival, or the termination of the shipment.
-The compensation claim time limit for injury and damages of the third person on the ground is two years, counting from the day the injury or damage occurs, and it should not exceed three years under any circumstances.
-With regard to other types of action that are outside the ambit of the CAL, the time limitation shall be three years generally, according to the General Provisions of the Civil Law.
+The limitation of action, as per the CAL, is two years counting from the day of arrival of the aircraft, or its scheduled arrival, or the termination of the shipment.
+The compensation claim time limit for injury and damage of a third person on the ground is two years, counting from the day the injury or damage occurs, and it should not exceed three years under any circumstances.
+With regard to other types of action that are outside the ambit of the CAL, the time limitation shall be three years generally, according to the Civil Code of the PRC.

 ii Carriers' liability towards passengers and third parties

-Regarding damage to the third person on the ground, the operator shall be responsible.
+Regarding damage to a third person on the ground, the operator shall be responsible.
 The registered owner shall be deemed to be the operator, unless proved otherwise.
-Employees or agents shall not be responsible, unless they are proved to have caused the damages intentionally.
-In addition, the third person could file the lawsuit against the insurer or guarantor if the operator is bankrupted.
+Employees or agents shall not be responsible unless they are proved to have caused the damage intentionally.
+In addition, the third person could file a lawsuit against the insurer or guarantor if the operator is bankrupted.

-As to the limitation of liabilities, for domestic transportation, the liability limitation for passengers is 400,000 yuan per passenger, 3,000 yuan for carry-on baggage and 100 yuan per kilogram for cargo; and for international transport not governed by relevant international treaties, the liability limitation for passengers is 16,600 special drawing rights (SDR) per passenger, 17 SDR per kilogram for cargo and 332 SDR for carry-on baggage.
+As to the limitation of liabilities, for domestic transportation, the liability limitation for passengers is 400,000 yuan per passenger, 3,000 yuan for carry-on baggage and 100 yuan per kilogramme for cargo; and for international transport not governed by relevant international treaties, the liability limitation for passengers is 16,600 special drawing rights (SDR) per passenger, 17 SDR per kilogramme for cargo and 332 SDR for carry-on baggage.

-The liability for the injury or damages to the third person on the ground is also strict.
-The victims of personal injury or death or loss of property on the ground (including water surface) caused by in-flight civil aircraft or falling people or things from in-flight aircraft have the right to acquire damages, unless it is not a direct result of the accident responsible for the injury or damage, or it is only a result of the passage of the aircraft in the air in conformity with the state rules of air traffic.
+Liability for an injury or damage to a third person on the ground is also strict.
+Victims of personal injury or death or loss of property on the ground (including water surface) caused by in-flight civil aircraft or falling people or things from in-flight aircraft have the right to acquire damages, unless they are not a direct result of the accident responsible for the injury or damage, or they are only a result of the passage of the aircraft in the air in conformity with the state rules of air traffic.
 There is no such liability limitation.

 Normally, the carrier bears civil liability.
-However, if extraordinary loss or casualty has been caused because of intention or significant negligence of the carrier or its employee, they may be held criminally liable.
+However, if extraordinary loss or casualty have been caused because of intentional or significant negligence of the carrier or its employee, they may be held criminally liable.

 iii Product liability

-Product liabilities are mainly stipulated in the General Principles of Civil Law, the Product Quality Law and the Tort Liability Law.
+Product liability is mainly stipulated in the Civil Code of the PRC and the Product Quality Law.
 Under these laws, the manufacturer is obliged to compensate for injury or damage arising from defective products.
-Therefore, in air transport, if the loss of or damage to the passengers or the aircraft owner or operator resulted from the defect of the aircraft or its parts, the manufacturer of the aircraft or its parts shall be responsible for compensation.
+Therefore, in air transport, if the loss of or damage to passengers or the aircraft owner or operator resulted from a defect of the aircraft or its parts, the manufacturer of the aircraft or its parts shall be responsible for compensation.
 In addition, if the manufacturer knows of the defect and still sells the aircraft or part to the owner, the owner or the passenger could request punitive compensation, the standard of which is yet to be stipulated by law.

 For loss of or damage to property, the liable party shall compensate the loss.

-For personal injury, the liable party shall compensate medical expenses, loss of income, nursing care, necessary transportation and accommodation, and nutrition fees, etc.
+For personal injury, the liable party shall compensate, inter alia, medical expenses, loss of income, nursing care, necessary transportation and accommodation, and nutrition fees.